 top of page

 Jonathan began his musical training as a chorister in the choir of Southwark Cathedral under the direction of Peter Wright.
-As a treble he performed as a soloist with orchestras at the Barbican, Queen Elizabeth, and Royal Albert Halls, and took the roles of First Boy in Mozart’s The Magic Flute for the ENO and Miles in Britten’s The Turn of the Screw ("Darbourne’s Miles stands in the line of greats"– The Independent).
+As a treble he performed as a soloist with orchestras at the Barbican, Queen Elizabeth, and Royal Albert Halls, and took the roles of First Boy in Mozart’s The Magic Flute for the ENO and Miles in Britten’s The Turn of the Screw ('Darbourne’s Miles stands in the line of greats'– The Independent).

 After reading Music and singing as a choral scholar in the choir of Magdalen College, Oxford, Jonathan went on to further vocal study at the Schola Cantorum, Basel and the Barock Vokal programme in Mainz, as well as an ensemble directing course with William Christie and members of Les Arts Florissants.